 White Paper Phase: Each team consisting of a US PI and Korean PI will be asked to submit a joint white paper with a technical narrative of no more than 3 pages.
 The white papers should include research highlights (problem, method of investigation, uniqueness of approach, potential relevance to Department of Defense missions), and the following two items as appendices (not counted against page count): biographic information on US and Korean research team members, and simple budget.
-White papers should be submitted via email to the AFOSR Point of Contact (POC) and following website of the NRF/IITP by 10 March 2021, midnight Korean Standard Time.
+White papers should be submitted via email to the AFOSR Point of Contact (POC) and following website of the NRF/IITP by 10 March 2021, 18:00 Korean Standard Time.

 NRF POC: NRF e-R&D system, https://ernd.nrf.re.kr/